-Originally a train depot, the Lake Wales Museum & Cultural Center features exhibits beginning with the foundation of Lake Wales in 1911 as well as the formation of the city, industry, places of interest and developments in the 19th century that led to the settlement of the area.
+Originally a train depot, the Lake Wales History Museum features exhibits beginning with the foundation of Lake Wales in 1911 as well as the formation of the city, industry, places of interest and developments in the 19th century that led to the settlement of the area.

-Since the Central Florida Museum opened in 1976, it has been a resource center for the public.
-It is a place where the public can enjoy educational programing, exhibits, and events that highlight the history of the area.
+Since the Central Florida History Museum opened in 1976, it has been a resource center for the public.
+It is a place where the public can enjoy educational programming, exhibits, and events that highlight the history of the area.

-The Lake Wales Museum & Cultural Center includes both chronological and thematic exhibits.
+The Lake Wales History Museum includes both chronological and thematic exhibits.
 Chronological exhibits cover land development and the evolution of the city itself, while thematic exhibits highlight the cattle, citrus and turpentine industry, and tourism.

 The Train Master’s Desk